Kiminaze/docs/docs/scripts/VehicleRegistration/exports-server.md

 # Exports (server)

 ## ChangePlate

-Returns the position of a single vehicle.
+Changes the license plate of a specified player vehicle similar to how the script itself does it.

 <font style="color:red;">**Parameters:**</font><br>
 **playerId** - `int` - The player id of the player that owns the vehicle.<br>
 **vehicleNetId** - `int` - The vehicle network id.<br>
-**newPlate** - `string` - The new license plate text of a vehicle.
+**newPlate** - `string` - The new license plate.

 <font style="color:green;">**Returns:**</font><br>
 `bool` - True on success.